neiker/angular-select-date/README.md

 Will result in:
 ![Example](http://g.recordit.co/B3GCzZhsMq.gif)

+TODO:
-TODO: Write a better README
+* Write a better README
+* More tests
+* Publish in npm and maybe in bower